Unfathomable,

 she boils over,

-white foam spewing on black rock,
+white foam spews on black rock,

-black rock which itself spewed
+black rock which itself was spewed

 eons ago

-hot, coursing deep from the Mother herself.
+hot, coursing, deep from the Mother.

-This Ancient does not use words.
+This Ancient one does not use words.

 She growls and foams and pounds.